q191201771/yet/README.EN.md

 ### dep

-All third party library are header-only, which means we don't have to config or compile them , and I've include them inside `yet`, using them directly.
+All third party library are header-only, which means we don't have to config or compile them, and I've include them inside `yet`, using them directly.
 Simply put, all you need to compile `yet` is a mordern c++11 compiler and cmake.

 * asio